MonaQuimbamba/myStandOut/content/posts/fragility.md

 This ultimately allows the attacker to execute arbitrary code and escalate privileges.

+This vulnerability has the relevant MITRE ATT&CK Techniques for Maintaining Persistence

+##### 1. **Create Account (T1136)**

+- **Description**: This technique involves an attacker creating a new user account on a compromised system.
+- **Example**: An attacker could exploit the vulnerability to create a new account with administrative privileges, granting them ongoing access.
+This is often achieved via commands that add users with elevated permissions.

+##### 2. **SSH Hijacking (T1203)**

+- **Description**: By adding an SSH public key to the authorized keys of an existing or newly created user, an attacker can enable remote access without needing a password.
+- **Example**: An attacker may inject a script to add their SSH key to a user’s `.ssh/authorized_keys` file, allowing them to maintain remote access independently of the original method of entry.

+##### 3. **Account Manipulation (T1098)**

+- **Description**: This technique involves modifying account permissions or configurations to retain access.
+- **Example**: An attacker might modify an existing account by adding it to the `sudo` group or altering password settings to ensure persistent access.

 ### Scene 8: The Confirmation

 _Mona swivels in her chair to face the team._

 **Mona**:
 "We're dealing with someone who knows their CVEs.
-They exploited a vulnerability that was just published.
+They exploited a vulnerability that was just published [Uptycs Blog](https://www.uptycs.com/blog/threat-research-report-team/splunk-vulnerability-cve-2023-46214).
 But they made one mistake..."

 _She turns back to her screen, a slight smile playing at the corner of her mouth._